NanomatchGmbH/simstackserver/CONTRIBUTING.md

 # Contributing to SimStack

 We welcome contributions to SimStack!
-This document provides guidelines for contributing to the GUI of the SimStack workflow platform.
+This document provides guidelines for contributing to SimStack Server, i.e. the server side of the SimStack workflow platform.

 ## Getting Started